Oil and Gas Terms Beginning with “T” — Page 7

 What Is Tubing-Conveyed Perforating?
 Tubing-conveyed perforating (TCP) is a completion method in which a perforating gun assembly is run into the wellbore on the production tubing string rather than on wireline.
 The… Read more →

-A completion design in which the reservoir fluids are produced through small-diameter casing.
-The absence of a separate tubing string significantly limits the operating and contingency options available for the well.
-Read more →
+A tubingless completion is a well-completion design in which reservoir fluids are produced directly through a small-diameter production casing string rather than through a separate production tubing run inside a larger… Read more →

 A generic term pertaining to any type of oilfield pipe, such as drill pipe, drill collars, pup joints, casing, production tubing and pipeline.
 Read more →